-Did you know that Brooklyn Park is the sixth largest city in the state of Minnesota?
+Did you know that Brooklyn Park is the sixth-largest city in Minnesota?
+Did you know that it's also the second most diverse city in the entire state?
 This eclectic area sits on the west bank of the Mississippi River, upstream from downtown Minneapolis.
-Its vibrant dining scene, natural wonders and exciting attractions make it a not-to-be-missed stop when you’re visiting.
-Here are ten of our favorite things to experience in Brooklyn Park!
+Its vibrant dining scene, natural wonders, exciting attractions and local events make it a not-to-be-missed stop when you’re visiting.
+Here are 10 of our favorite things to experience in Brooklyn Park!

 1. Go on an adventure at Mississippi Gateway Regional Park

 Revel in the wonders of the Mississippi River and its surrounding habitat at Mississippi Gateway Regional Park.
 The 160-acre green space features trails for walking, running and biking, and in the winter, it’s covered with cross-country skiing tracks.
 A wide observation walkway spans the river, and outdoor enthusiasts can view both sides of the roaring dam and watch spectacular sunsets.
 As part of the Mississippi River Paddle Share program, you can rent a kayak from the shores of the river and leisurely paddle seven miles downstream to the kayak return station at North Mississippi Regional Park in Brooklyn Center.

 2. Create memories at spring and fall festivals